Health Equity and Social Justice

 NACCHO's Health Equity and Social Justice initiatives include:

 - The Roots of Health Inequity: A Web-Based Course for the Public Health Workforce, offers health department staff a place to investigate the relationship between social injustice—the fundamental cause of health inequities—and everyday public health practice.

-- The Building Networks Project: Aligning Public Health and Community Organizing (funded by the W.K.
-Kellogg Foundation and the Kresge Foundation) links public health with the discipline and strategies of community organizing in five states in the Midwest: Michigan, Minnesota, Missouri, Ohio, and Wisconsin.
-The goal is to create strong, flexible, and durable statewide teams by devising strategies for realizing structural reforms.
-These reforms refer to transforming the decision-making processes that produce unhealthful living and working conditions by making them more democratic and accountable.
+- The Building Networks Project: (2013-2016) Aligning Public Health and Community Organizing (funded by the W.K.
+Kellogg Foundation and the Kresge Foundation) linked public health with the discipline and strategies of community organizing in five states in the Midwest: Michigan, Minnesota, Missouri, Ohio, and Wisconsin.
+The goal was to create strong, flexible, and durable statewide teams by devising strategies for realizing structural reforms.
+These reforms refer to transforming the decision-making processes and power structures that produce unhealthful living and working conditions by making them more democratic and accountable.
 As a result, communities can become more effective and powerful in supporting the social change necessary to eliminate health inequities.

 - Health Equity and Social Justice Toolkit, a searchable database of Health Equity tools, publications, and resources, available in NACCHO's Toolbox; and;

 - Publications tailored to local health departments, including the anthology Expanding the Boundaries: Health Equity and Public Health Practice (2014, 72pp); and Exploring the Roots of Health Inequity: Essays for Reflection (2014, 63pp).

 Roots of Health Inequity is an online learning collaborative and web-based course designed for the public health workforce.
 The site offers a starting place for those who want to address systemic differences in health and wellness that are actionable, unfair, and unjust.
 Based on a social justice framework, the course is an introduction to ground public health practitioners in concepts and strategies for taking action in everyday practice.